RD191295/MedTech/README.md

 # 👀 What is Medtech?

-**Medtech** is an app devloped using Qt Framework and Python.It is prototype app where you can book doctor appointment, Lab test Booking and order medicine etc. **Medtech** is created with Qt Opensource and Python and other various Library like Sqlite3,Openpyxl and etc.
+**Medtech** is an app devloped using Qt Framework and Python.It is prototype app where you can book doctor appointment, Lab test Booking and order medicine etc. **Medtech** is created with Qt Opensource and Python and other various Library like Sqlite3,Openpyxl and etc. This project is purely for Eduction Purpose only.
+I am not monitizing this or have plan for this!!